mattgam/MillRightMegaVDocs/source/section_02_roller_wheel_to_gantry_plates/index.rst

           Red requires a torch to break its bond and you will just strip out the screws trying to remove them.
 In the video Derek instructs you to loosely secure all the components of the gantry plate first.
 We don’t recommend using loktite until you are ready for final tightening or you may have it dry and bind the screw before you are ready for final tightening.
+          Based on many users feedback we do recommend using loctite on everything unless noted, including the nylok nuts.

 Section 2c - Left and Right Gantry Plate Assembly
 `````````````````````````````````````````````````